openfga/rfcs/20231214-listUsers-api.md

 * **Userset** - A userset refers to a set of zero or more concrete objects that are the subjects that a relationship expands to.
 See our Concepts page on [Users](https://openfga.dev/docs/concepts#what-is-a-user) for more info.

-# Motivation
+## Motivation
 [motivation]: #motivation

-- Why should we do this?
+Developers using OpenFGA want to be able to query the users that have a relationship with a particular object.

-Developers using OpenFGA want to be able to do a reverse query and lookup all of the users that have a particular relationship with an object.
+### Use Cases

-- What use cases does it support?
+- **UIs** - Display the users that a resource has been shared with.
+Ex: the "Share" dialog in Google Docs.

-**UIs** - display the users that a resource has been shared with.
-Think of the "Share" dialog in Google Docs, for example.
+- **Notifications** - Notify all users who relate to a specific object.
+Ex: send and email to editors of a document when it has been updated.

-- What is the expected outcome?
+### Expected Outcome

 Two new core APIs are added to the [OpenFGA API](https://github.com/openfga/api) and implementations of these new APIs in the [OpenFGA server](https://github.com/openfga/openfga).

-# What it is
+## What it is
 [what-it-is]: #what-it-is

 Given an `object`, `relation`, and one or more user/subject provided filters, return the concrete/terminal set of user objects matching at least one of the user filters that have that relationship with the object.